SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Hosted Fields/README.md

 i) In payment integrations.. click **Create**.
 ![](images/opf-payment-integrations.png)

-ii) Add account name (can be anything) and set payment gateway to stripe.
+ii) Add account name (can be anything) and set payment gateway to Stripe.
 ![](images/stripe-elements-set-gateway.png)

 iii) Click **configure** on Test column of newly created Account.